Measuring and managing your ethical culture is now table stakes

 About the Author:

-Douglas Allen is Managing Director of the Ethisphere Institute, where he leads benchmarking, certification, and partnership efforts.
+Douglas Allen is Managing Director of the Ethisphere, where he leads benchmarking, certification, and partnership efforts.
 Previously, Douglas spent six years with providing compliance- and ethics-related advisory services, including developing compliance and ethics risk assessments, codes of conduct, corporate policies and procedures, and communication and training curriculum plans.